 Does this spending goal interfere with other parts of your retirement plan?
 How does it impact your probability of success (i.e., not running out of money?Implementing and review are then perhaps the most critical steps in the process.

 Planning is not just “do it once and it’s done.”
 It really is an iterative process.
 It is vital that you track your progress, especially in the years leading up to when you’d like to stop working (or at least work a lot less!)

 Managing investments is an important part of retirement planning.
 However, it can be complicated and confusing.

 For example, what happens to your 401K when you retire?
 Do you roll it into an IRA?
 When should you start to draw money from it?
 When do you have to take required minimum distributions?
 Is your money invested properly now that you’re about to retire?

-All these questions are answered in a comprehensive retirement plan.
+All of these questions can be answered by a qualified and experienced retirement planner who can create you a comprehensive retirement plan.